pine64/website/content/blog/april_2025.md

 These are really focused more on SMD work.
 Below is the tips with `0603`(Imperial) / `1608`(Metric) sized resistor for a sense of scale.

 ![Image of tip with SMD components for scale](/blog/images/April_2025/smallcomponents.jpg)

-We have worked on some improvements with the factory, and these should be available imminently, likely within a few weeks.

 The tips are designed to be plug & play with the Pinecilv2.
 They are the same 6.2 ohms as the short tips already available for sale.
 Due to the significantly smaller thermal mass, the tips heat up faster than the larger tips.